-Pages that are highly relevant and topic/niche specific will be more interesting to your website visitors than pages that are not.
+Pages that are highly relevant and topic/niche-specific will be more interesting to your website visitors than pages that are not.
 Interest relevance is determined by how much a visitor is interested in a particular topic.
 The more interested a visitor is, the more relevant your content will be to him or her.

 How to Measure Quality in terms of Your Website Traffic

-As per Mike Sullivan, in a support forum for Google Analytics, about 30% is the ideal acquisition percentage of your site’s returning visitors.
+While there is no single answer to the question, in a support forum for Google Analytics, about 30% is the ideal acquisition percentage of your site’s returning visitors.
 Anything lower than 30% is considered below average.
 On the contrary, having it around 50% is considered to be good.

-When your website is receiving high volumes of traffic but not enough leads or leads that are not converting to sales, then the problem could be poor quality traffic.
+When your website is receiving high volumes of traffic but not enough leads or leads that are not converting to sales, then the problem could be poor-quality traffic.
 For example, when your traffic is high but also has a high bounce rate and exit rate, then the traffic you are attracting to your site is of low quality.